cloudmesh/technologies/chapters/tech/google-fusion-tables.md

 Bigtable and Megastore help GFT have a scalable storage of data [@GoogleFusionTable2012].

-Being an experimental application from Google Research, GFT seems to be the next big tool for fast and easy database management [@www-gft-blog].
+Being an experimental application from Google Research, GFT is the tool for fast and easy database management [@www-gft-blog].